rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: The reason I support mixed comparisons is precisely because they do NOT consider implicit conversions, they consider exact values.

-DE: I want ot leave it as an open issue for now, It woudl be resolved for stage 3.
+DE: I want to leave it as an open issue for now, It would be resolved for stage 3.

-BE: I think this issue has to stay open, because in the terms you just raised there may be some conversions unless we hard-code some cases for integer.
+BE: I think this issue has to stay open, because in the terms you just raised there may be some conversions unless we hard-code some cases for Integer.

-MM: And how do user-defined value types participates in these comparsions?
+MM: And how do user-defined value types participate in these comparsions?

 BE: We don't like these problems any more than anyone else does, but to make progress we decided to defer a lot of these discussions.
 We said no explicit conversions, no ??? and we'll wait on the other stuff.
 That has worked in the committee before.
-But I admit it can do short term violence.
+But I admit it can do short-term violence.

-MPT: I woudl think the community would rather see no impicit conversions vs. implicit conversions that don't make any sense.
+MPT: I would think the community would rather see no impicit conversions vs. implicit conversions that don't make any sense.

 MF: What is an example?

 MPT: Dates conversions can end up really weird. `00` vs `000` dates.

 DE: Next issue.
-Should toString include the literal suffix "N".  the current spec oesn't put the N.
+Should toString include the literal suffix "N".
+The current spec doesn't put the N.

 WH: It's analogous to asking whether string.toString() should put the quotes around it or not.

 MM: `toString()` should not be thought of as something to recover the source string for a programming language.
-What is hould be doing is represent using characters something that indicates what the value is.
+What it should be doing is represent using characters something that indicates what the value is.

-WH: So `toString()` of integer 5 should return what?
+WH: So `toString()` of Integer 5 should return what?

 Everyone: `5`!